Coliving spaces, community, and perks designed for remote workers and creatives.

 Reviews: People like that they have no deductibles on standard services, include maintenance medical care coverage, and have access to Blue Shield's wide network of healthcare providers.
 However, they dislike how expensive their plans are.

 What's included: Routine checkups, mental health appointments, and prescription costs.
-Preventative care, hospitalization, vision, security, and natural disaster, and treatment for chronic conditions.
+Preventative care, COVID-10, hospitalizations, vision, security, and natural disaster, and treatment for chronic conditions.
 Optional dental coverage is available.
 No travel insurance benefits included.

 For a full list of benefits, visit Integra Global’s website.